Pre-training on Synthetic Driving Data for Trajectory Prediction: A pipeline-level solution of learning general representations

 \subsubsection{Trajectory Data Generation}

-To generate labeled trajectory data on both real-world and augmented maps, we implement a trajectory data generator to synthesize pseudo-expert trajectories in single-car scenarios, as illustrated in Fig. \ref{fig:pipeline} (bottom-left).
-Following the motion data generation pipeline proposed in \cite{Yin2021IterativeIP}, we began by projecting its position onto the nearest reference path obtained from the training dataset in order to determine the optimal trajectory for the ego vehicle.
+To generate labeled trajectory data on both real-world and augmented maps, we implement a trajectory data generator to synthesize pseudo-expert trajectories in single-car scenarios, as illustrated in Fig. \ref{fig:pipeline} (upper-middle).
+Following the motion data generation pipeline proposed in \cite{Yin2021IterativeIP}, we project its position onto the nearest reference path obtained from the training dataset to determine the optimal trajectory for the ego vehicle.
 Subsequently, we utilize the A$^*$ planning method on this reference path to generate a preliminary, coarse trajectory.
 Specifically, we define a node $n_i$ in the search space by a tuple $(s_i, v_i, t_i)$, which respectively represents the ego vehicle's coordinate, velocity, and time on the reference path.
 A transition from $n_i$ to $n_{i+1}$ defines the $n_{i+1}$ by:

 where $a$ denotes the acceleration and $\delta t$ denotes the minimum time interval for coarse planning.
 The cost function of the transition is given as: